Shaylin-8bit/Hashs/ExtKComp/README.md

 ```

 <p>
-    This is no compiled into a result by setting each byte, in an 8 byte number, to the result of Mulit on each column of the stack.
+    This is then compiled into a result by setting each byte, in an 8 byte number, to the result of Mulit on each column of the stack.
 So the first byte would be Mulit of `{107, -105, 23, 70, -95, -13, -3, -110}`.
 This results in:
 </p>

 ```